Jobs and Turnover in the European Union Bioeconomy

 N.B.
 Each of the figures can be expanded in full screen mode.

 The full methodology has been developed jointly by the Nova-Institute and the EC JRC Seville.
-It is described in a scientific article to be published soon in:
+It is described in the following scientific article:

 Our estimates are based on the compilation of employment and turnover statistics in EU Member States (2008-2014) from the following datasets: